Ilya114/Box64Droid/README.md

 And there are probably other issues, so feel free to open an issue.

-- Box64 has problem with access to drives, I`m dont know why.
-Temporary solution is copy files from /sdcard to ~/ (My Documents)
+- "Control" tab in Start menu not open.
+You can just open `control` using "Run"

 - When type `exit` you can have stucked logout.
-To resolve kill session
+To resolve kill session.

 ## TO-DO list